shihan-dubU/LeetcodeSolutions/README.md

 - Navigate to the relevant category directory to find the solution for a specific problem.
 - Each file is named according to the LeetCode problem number and title for easy reference.
 - Click on the problem title in the Problem Categories section above to view the solution directly on GitHub.
+- Find the original questions in the first row comments.

 ## Contributions